New white paper: Understanding General Rate Increases.

 One cost area that has been a recent focus is the increased competition for drivers.
 In an effort to attract enough drivers to keep up with demand, carriers offer better pay and benefits, thus driving up their overhead.
 In turn, those costs get passed along to shippers through GRIs.

-The impact of GRIs.
+The impact of GRIs on freight shipping.

 In stable markets, GRIs typically happen only once a year in the fourth quarter.
 These annual rate increases typically fall between four and six percent, making them relatively easy for shippers to anticipate and plan for.